kmsherrin/bn-sample-da-viz/README.md

 The command will install all the necessary packages, it make take a short time.

 ### Please note:
 Before starting, set a system environment variable REACT_APP_BN_API_URL to the address of the sample data.
+This can be done in a terminal or command line.
-On windows this looks like set REACT_APP_BN_API_URL=https://website.address On Unix this looks like export REACT_APP_BN_API_URL=https://website.address
+On Windows this looks like: set REACT_APP_BN_API_URL=https://website.address On Unix this looks like: export REACT_APP_BN_API_URL=https://website.address

-If that fails, please go to line 55 in App.js and set the url to the sample data address.
+If the above fails and you cannot get the variable to be set, the URL can be hard-coded, go to line 55 in App.js and set the URL to the sample data address.

 To start the development server (because it is a web app), run from the same terminal as before: